0xNB/revblog/_posts/2022-07-12-x86-API-Hooking.md

 A stealthier way of hooking is to overwrite entries in the `import address table`.
 Splicing can be easily detected by checking the preamble of functions for maliciously inserted code, so anti-virus or anti-cheat software can react by marking the process as maliciously tampered with.

-For example to overwrite the
+For example to overwrite the import address table we move from the DOS header to the NT header of a PE executable.
+After finding the import table we write the address of the imported function with the address of our injeted function.
+Thus the process executes our function instead of the mapped original function.

 ```cpp
 #include <windows.h>